-The first decades of the twentieth century saw a rupture with established art forms and a profound transformation in the field of aesthetic reflection.
-The idea of there being an artistic avant-garde (advance guard), which adhered to values like the new and the original, led to a radical experimentation with materials and forms.
-Among the main trends of this vanguard were those that sought to construct artistic languages of the universal and utopian from an analytical approach to form.
+The first decades of the twentieth century witnessed a break with established art forms and a profound transformation in the field of aesthetic reflection.
+The idea of an artistic avant-garde, and the value placed on originality, led to a radical experimentation with materials and form.
+Among the main trends of the avant-garde were those that tried to construct universal and utopian artistic languages using an analytical approach to form.

 The Spanish Civil War (1936–39) was also a war of images in which artists and filmmakers were involved in the diffusion of the different political ideologies at stake through their corresponding aesthetic means.
 In the territory loyal to the Government of the Republic, poster design underwent a special development in which the advanced visual and typographic languages of the international avant-garde were used to communicate messages clearly to a mass audience.

 In cinema, the contribution made by the anarchist movement through the Unified Trade Union of Public Entertainment of the CNT (a confederation of anarchist labour unions), with the production of films addressing subjects including the collectivising revolution in agriculture as well as the role of the militias, was fundamental to the anti-Fascist resistance.
 The involvement of artists in the Pavilion of the Spanish Republic at the 1937 Paris International Exposition reveals the use of art for the internationalisation of the conflict and to generate support.